Pritam9078/ZYPHERION/README.md

 ## ✦ Verified Testnet Addresses

 The following Stellar Testnet wallets have verifiably interacted with the Zypherion Protocol.
-Inspect any on [Stellar Expert](https://stellar.expert/explorer/testnet).
+Inspect any on Stellar Expert

 ```
 GCGEXUG76FMVLCQHMVEUIQ2GPDEZSSNXQZQITISFUR433LZCD4UPGMYT